Gab0/straintables/README.md

 ### Fetch genomes and annotation files

-The following code downloads all required genomes and annotations from NCBI.
+The following code downloads all required genomes and annotations from NCBI, populating the folders `genomes` and `annotations`.
+Standard usage requires this execution only once.

 ```
-$ python linkageMapper/downloadGenomic.py
+$python linkageMapper/fetchDataNCBI.py
 ```

 Instead, you can manually add desired genomes and annotations, as explained in the next subsections: